 * Social Networks – I could tell this would be a big business, but it was not something I was personally into at the time, and also sites like Friendster and Myspace totally failed, so it turned out not to be a great business for anyone other than Facebook.

 * The Cloud – As I described in my posting from 2 years ago about cloud hosting, it is basically just Web Hosting 2.0.
 The differences between cloud hosting and old-fashioned web hosting are way more technical than what the vast majority of customers want to know, so it basically boils down to that cloud hosting is a better way to host your website or data.
 Everything is moving to the cloud not because it is something new, but because it is much cheaper and easier than the alternatives (like having your own data center).
 That is all great for the customer, but the problem is that running a cloud hosting company is still just as much hassle as running a regular hosting company.
 There are non-stop technical problems and there are non-stop complaints from customers, plus the technology is constantly changing so you need to always be investing time and money in new things while the prices for your service go lower and lower.
 There are of course other ways to be in the cloud business without being a web host, but those opportunities are not that different from what was out there when was just regular hosting available.
-The main advantage now is just that everything is a lot more inexpensive.

 * 3D Printers – Many people think printing items/products in your home will disrupt the entire manufacturing industry.
 But, it involves things like blueprints, CAD/CAM, engineering, product design, and manufacturing, all of which are areas I am not that knowledgeable about or interested in.